erskin19/TC349/week2/fishbowl/doc/extend.md

-You can use as many of these as you need, but it's best if they are all immediately after the [Meta Charset](https://developer.mozilla.org/en/HTML/Element/meta#attr-charset) element (which should go right at the top of the `head`), so the browser can act on them ASAP.
+You can use as many of these as you need, but it's best if they are all immediately after the [Meta Charset](https://developer.mozilla.org/en/HTML/Element/meta#attr-charset) element (which shliid go right at the top of the `head`), so the browser can act on them ASAP.

 #### Common Prefetch Links